Publish Workspace

 • https://localhost:8443/userdefine

-4. Select the server type from REST services, OGC services, and Other services.
+4. Select the server type you need.
+Provides REST Service, OGC Service, and other services.

 Data Service

-• Get and modify datasource info, such as datasource name, description, projection, unit, distance unit, etc.
+• Obtain and modify datasource information, such as datasource name, description, projection, unit, distance unit, etc.

-• Get and edit dataset information, such as create, modify, or delete dataset.
+• Obtain and edit dataset information, such as creating, modifying, or deleting datasets.

-• Perform operations on spatial data in the dataset, including retrieving, modifying, adding, and deleting spatial data.
+• Operate on spatial data in datasets, including obtaining, modifying, adding, and deleting spatial data in datasets.

-• Operate the fields in the Dataset, including obtaining, modifying, adding, deleting fields, and statistical calculation.
+• Operate on fields in datasets, including obtaining, modifying, adding, deleting fields, and statistical calculations.

 • Query features in the dataset.